PINetDalhousie/amnis-data-sync/use-cases/app-testing/sentiment-analysis/README.md

 # Sentiment analysis

 In this application, we use python's specialized NLP library 'Textblob' to analyse the subjectivity and objectivity of those tweets.
-We first connect to Twitter using developer API and store tweets on a specific topic into a CSV file.
+We first connect to Twitter using developer API and store tweets on a specific topic.
 As part of the pre-processing, we clean the unnecessary details (e.g., links, usernames, hashtags, re-tweets).
-Data is ingested to Kafka topic and then to the Spark Structured Streaming (SS) dataframe for real-time analysis.
+Data is ingested to Kafka topic and then to the Spark Structured Streaming(SS) dataframe for real-time analysis.
 Using user-defined functions in Apache Spark, we imply text classification rules on received data and finally get a score of subjectivity and polarity.
 Subjectivity will be in the floating range of [0.0,1.0] where 0.0 denotes as very subjective and 1.0 denotes very objective.
 Polarity varies within [0.0,-1.0].
-For efficient reading, we collect all tweets of a specific minute in a single file and process those in a single batch.

 ## Architecture